Industrial & Engineering Technology

 - Nuclear Engineers - research and develop the processes, instruments, and systems used to get benefits from nuclear energy and radiation

-- Mineral and Geological Engineers - design mines for the safe and efficient removal of minerals, such as coal and metals, for manufacturing and utilities
+- Mining and Geological Engineers - design mines for the safe and efficient removal of minerals, such as coal and metals, for manufacturing and utilities

 - Agricultural Engineers - also known as biological and agricultural engineers—work on a variety of activities.
 These activities range from aquaculture (raising food, such as fish, that thrive in water) to land farming to forestry; from developing biofuels to improving conservation; from planning animal environments to finding better ways to process food

 - Industrial Engineers - Industrial engineers find ways to eliminate wastefulness in production processes.
 They devise efficient ways to use workers, machines, materials, information, and energy to make a product or provide a service.

 - Transportation and Logisitics includes transportation of passengers as well as cargo, warehousing and storage of goods, scenic and sightseeing transportation and support activities.